 You can make use of clove oil for a toothache in the following three ways.

 - Use warm salt water to rinse your mouth.
 Put 2-3 cloves and hold them near the area that is troubling.
 When the cloves get soft, bite them softly to release further oil.
 It is a commonly used toothache remedy.

 - In half a teaspoon of olive oil, pour a few drops of clove oil.
 Douse a small cotton into this and press it softly against the affected gum or tooth.

-- Using warm salt water for rinsing your mouth, take some of grounded cloves and spread it over the sore gum and a little on the cheek.
-This powder mixes with the saliva, and does the required (33).
+- Using warm salt water for rinsing your mouth, take some of the grounded cloves and spread it over the sore gum and a little on the cheek.
+This powder mixes with the saliva and does the required (33).

 It is proven as an effective antibacterial measure and is widely used as both a household remedy and as a clinical antiseptic by orthodontists.
 Cloves also show antioxidant characteristics and are probably the best way of how to help a toothache (34).

 You may have already read or seen the extensive use of peppermint and peppermint oil in a wide array of products available in the market.
 So, you must have also noticed that a lot of these are generally toothpastes.
 Peppermint oil is widely used as an antiseptic and as an anesthetic because of the cooling effect it has.
 Peppermint oil has been used in both western and eastern cultures as a working remedy for toothaches (35).
 It happens to be among the most strongly-scented of all essential oils.
 As sharp as the smell of peppermint is, the useful effects of the peppermint oil are very high in number too.
 Studies prove that the peppermint oil, with its major component being menthol, has an immense capacity to inhibit the growth of bacteria that are responsible for cavities and caries formed in the teeth (36).